dheison0/ps2-game-manager/README.md

 ![Sample gif](https://imgur.com/a/SmdsL5s)

-A simple [Open PS2 Loader](https://github.com/ps2homebrew/Open-PS2-Loader) game manager create for use on command line, more specififc my server that's where I keep my ROMs
+A simple [Open PS2 Loader](https://github.com/ps2homebrew/Open-PS2-Loader) game manager create for use on command line, more specific my server that's where I keep my ROMs

 This can:

   - List games;
   - Rename;
-  - Delete from disk and;
+  - Delete from disk;
-  - Insert game covers.
+  - Insert game covers and;

-This will can:

   - Install new games;

 # Build and run